 Leaders need a more focused and specific mindset in envisioning what they want to achieve.
 That said, one of the most effective and popular identified ways to formulate achievable objectives is the SMART method.

-The SMART method is an acronym which stands for Specific, Measurable, Attainable, Realistic, and Timely objectives.
+The SMART method is an acronym that stands for Specific, Measurable, Attainable, Realistic, and Timely objectives.

 Unlike goals, which seem far-off, SMART objectives focus on initiating action.

-Take your goal of “Improve team synergy” as an example.
+If you have a goal to “Improve team synergy” as an example.
 Using the SMART method, we break down its underlying objectives into the following:

-- Members must be able to work without supervision and turn in output fitting of the company standards within the given deadline
+- Members must be able to work without supervision and turn in output fitting the company standards within the given deadline.

 Looking at these, you can see that the objectives that followed were very specific.
-Their progress could be observed through standards which had been pointed out in the same statements.
+Their progress could be observed through standards that had been pointed out in the same statements.

-In the examples, the set standards were a team being able to turn in acceptable output through joint effort.
-As a leader, you can keep track of these visible markers when you look back on your objectives.
+In the examples, the set standards were a team’s ability to turn in acceptable output through a joint effort.
+As a leader, you can keep track of these visible markers when you reflect on your objectives.

 3. Start Planning

-Once you’ve determined your goals and objectives, it’s time to lay out a solid strategy.
+Once you’ve determined your goals and objectives, it’s time to develop a solid strategy.
 Among all three, this one needs to be the most specific and thought-out.

 Fortunately, it’s largely based on your objectives.
 You can further specify each point from there.
 Look at each objective and ask yourself, “How?”

-Let’s go back to the initial example of members being able to achieve tasks efficiently with minimal supervision.
+Let’s go back to the initial example of members achieving tasks efficiently with minimal supervision.
 Ask yourself how you get to that point.